Homemade Ranch Dressing

 • Sour cream – Gives this dressing its thick texture and creamy flavor.

 • Buttermilk – The acidity of the buttermilk gives this creamy dressing a nice balance.
-If you don’t have buttermilk, you can quickly make your own with regular milk and a bit of vinegar or lemon juice!
+If you don’t have it, you can quickly make your own buttermilk with regular milk and a bit of white vinegar or fresh lemon juice!
 Or if you do have it, this is one of the best ways to use up leftover buttermilk.

 • White wine vinegar – Makes the ranch slightly tangy.

 • Parsley – Fresh parsley is essential here.
-The dried kind won’t give it that same herby freshness.
+Dried parsley won’t give it that same herby freshness.

 • Thyme – I like dried thyme here, and it saves you the hassle of getting those tiny leaves off the stem.